fastapi/fastapi/docs/deployment.md

 The idea is to automate the acquisition and renewal of these certificates, so that you can have secure HTTPS, for free, forever.

 ### Traefik

-<a href="https://traefik.io/" target="_blank">Traefik</a> is a high performance reverse proxy / load balancer.
+<a href="https://traefik.io/" class="external-link" target="_blank">Traefik</a> is a high performance reverse proxy / load balancer.
 It can do the "TLS Termination Proxy" job (apart from other features).

 It has integration with Let's Encrypt.
 So, it can handle all the HTTPS parts, including certificate acquisition and renewal.